Stop Performant Recovery Debt Collection Harassment: Your Complete Legal Guide

 Document Every Interaction in Detail

-Start by maintaining a comprehensive log of all communications from Performant Recovery.
+Keep a detailed log of all communications from Performant Recovery.
 Include every phone call, voicemail, email, or letter you receive.
-For each interaction, note the following:

-- Date and time of the contact.
+- Date and time of the contact

-- Name of the person you spoke with, if provided.
+- Name of the person you spoke with (if provided)

 Request Written Debt Validation

-- The amount owed.
+- The amount owed

-- The name of the original creditor.
+- The name of the original creditor

-- Proof that Performant Recovery has the authority to collect the debt.
+- Proof that Performant Recovery has the authority to collect the debt

 Send a Cease-and-Desist Letter